MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   failures - an array or list of failure data
 -   right_censored - an array or list of right censored data.
 Optional input
 -   func - the function to be plotted.
-Must be 'CDF', 'SF', or 'CHF'.
-Default is 'CDF'
+Must be 'PDF','CDF', 'SF', 'HF', or 'CHF'.
+Default is 'CDF'.
+Note that the options for 'PDF' and 'HF' will look much more scattered as they are found using the integral of a non-continuous function.
 -   a - this is the plotting heuristic.
 Default is 0.3.
 See `probability plotting <https://reliability.readthedocs.io/en/latest/Probability%20plots.html>`_ and `Wikipedia <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot#Heuristics>`_ for more details.
 -   keywords for the scatter plot are also accepted.